Kirka Sharif: Cloak of Muhammed

-This cloak or mantle reached Kirka Sharif when it was donated by the Afghan ruler Ahmed Shah Durrani (1722–1773), the father of modern Afghanistan and founder of the Durrani Empire.
-The sacred Muslim object itself had been given to Ahmed Shah by the amir of Bukhara around 1768.
+This cloak or mantle reached Kirka Sharif when it was donated by the 18th-century Afghan ruler Ahmad Shah Durrani, the father of modern Afghanistan and founder of the Durrani Empire.
+The sacred Muslim object itself had been given to Ahmad Shah by the amir of Bukhara around 1768.
 The cloak is said to have been worn by the Islamic prophet Muhammad during the famous Isra' and Mi'raj, or Night Journey, in the year 621.
 It is one of the most revered relics in the Muslim world.

 Friday Mosque

-The shrine is attached to a mosque.
+The building housing the Kirka Sharif sits next to the historical Friday Mosque of Kandahar.
 The mosque's design follows many principles of Islamic architecture and local customs, with the interior being decorated and carved with green marble from Helmand region of Afghanistan.
 In addition, it has tiles that are mirrored with gilded detailing.
-The mosque also has a courtyard and gravestone located on the premises of the shrine.
+The mosque also has a large courtyard and gravestone located on the premises of the shrine.
 The walls of the shrine are decorated with carvings, common in many Islamic mosques.
 The carvings of this mosque have trees and other foliage, and the designs are unique to each wall.

-Tomb of Ahmed Shah
+Mausoleum of Ahmad Shah

-Next to the Kirka Sharif is the Tomb of Ahmad Shah Durrani, the founder of the Durrani Empire.
+A short walking distance to the back of the Kirka Sharif shrine is the Mausoleum of Ahmad Shah Durrani, the founder of the Durrani Empire.